blockapps/strato-getting-started/README.md

         ```
         ./strato-run.sh
         ```
+        >Windows users should provide the DOMAIN_NAME variable with the docker machine IP address (in most cases it is `192.168.99.100`) when running the STRATO:
+            ```DOMAIN_NAME=192.168.99.100 ./strato-run.sh```
         or to run `stable` version:
         ```
         ./strato-run.sh --stable
         ```

 4. Check if STRATO services are running (using `docker ps`) & view the Strato Management Dashboard at http://localhost/

-    >Windows users should always use Docker Machine IP address instead of `localhost`, in most cases: `192.168.99.100`
+    >Windows users should always use the domain name (docker machine IP) provided in previous step instead of `localhost`

 5. Explore the Bloc and STRATO API docs via the top right link on the Dashboard (http://localhost)
         ![STRATO Management Dashboard](SMD.png?raw=true "STRATO Management Dashboard")